 Salary levels shall be in accordance with the wage range for that position as established and approved by the Board.
 Each supervisor will conduct an annual performance review of each staff member.
 These reviews will be completed by the end of the month following the employee's anniversary date.
-Based on the results of the evaluation and the funding level of the Agency, the CEO may grant a salary increase of up to five (5) percent of the employee's current rate of pay.
+Based on the results of the evaluation and the funding level of the Agency, the CEO or Local Area Executive Director may grant a salary increase of up to five (5) percent of the employee's current rate of pay.